Oving, West Sussex: Geography

 The landscape is flat and is given over mainly to agriculture with some growing of salad crops close to the A259.
 The landscape of the western part of the parish at Drayton and Shopwhyke has been affected by gravel extraction, which has left a number of lakes that are inaccessible to the public.

 Demography

 The parish had a population of 1,022 in the 2001 UK Census, increasing to 1,051 at the 2011 census.
 Half the population lives in Oving village, the rest in the smaller settlements of Shopwhyke, Drayton, Merston and Colworth.

 Amenities

 Oving village is known for the Gribble Inn, a popular country pub with a real ale brewery attached.
 This is the origin of the ale, Fursty Ferret, now owned by Hall and Woodhouse.
 The other prominent public building is St Andrew's parish church, which dates from the 13th century.

+Listed buildings

+There are 26 listed buildings in the parish, including the parish church of St Giles in nearby Merston.